General Information: Introduction | Format/Directions

 - Pharmacological Considerations

-- Chinese: May require lower doses of benzodiazepines (diazepam, alprazolam), atropine,
+- May require lower doses of antidepressants such as imipramine, desipramine,

 - Jarvis, C. (1996).
 Physical examination and health assessment (2nd ed.).